Don’t see the answer to your question or need more support? We’re here to help!

-To turn off the Finch after you are done using it, hold down the power button until the beak turns red.
+To turn the Finch off after you are done using it, hold down the power button until the beak turns red.
 The Finch will show its battery status using the tail LEDs.

 The Finch will also turn itself off to save battery power if it is inactive for 10 minutes without connecting to Bluetooth, or for 20 minutes while connected to Bluetooth.